 - Severe/high levels of ASAB: Typically when viewed under a microscope, semen samples from men who have severe ASAB demonstrate a classic “held and shaking” motion – the sperm look as if something is holding onto their tails as they try to swim away.
 You also commonly see the sperm agglutinating – or sticking together in large clumps.
 This gives rise to poor sperm motility (movement) which could prevent the sperm reaching the egg.
 ASABs may even prevent fertilisation if the sperm does actually reach the egg.

 - Low levels of ASAB: Samples from men with low levels of ASAB may not show any visible sign of it when viewed under a microscope, so some laboratories recommend routine testing of all samples for ASAB, or you may be offered the test at additional cost to yourself.

-How does the test for antisperm antibodies work?
+How does the ASAB test work?

 Other than directly observing evidence of ASAB as detailed above, there are several ways of measuring the actual levels of ASAB in either semen, or a blood sample.
 The most commonly used direct test used in semen samples is called a Mixed Antiglobulin Reaction (MAR) test.